 - Shirt a poem by Robert Pinsky

-- Walking Through the River of Fire: 100 Years of Triangle Fire Poetry Edited by Julia Stein with an introduction by Jack Hirschman
+- Walking Through the River of Fire: 100 Years of Triangle Fire Poetry edited by Julia Stein with an introduction by Jack Hirschman

-- Triangle Shirtwaist Fire, New York City, March 25, 1911.
-By Diana Lischer-Goodband, Copyright 1998.
+- Triangle Shirtwaist Fire, New York City, March 25, 1911 by Diana Lischer-Goodband, copyright 1998.
 See the Comments on this page below.

-- rituals of spring (for the 78th anniversary of the shirtwaistfactory fire) by Safiya Henderson-Holmes
+- rituals of spring (for the 78th anniversary of the shirtwaist factory fire) by Safiya Henderson-Holmes

 - THE FIRE by Lillian Pollak, from The Sweetest Dream: Love, Lies, Assassination & Hope, A novel of the Thirties. (pp.95-98).
 Read by the author at the Clara Lemlich Awards Ceremony, New York City, March 21, 2011.